Carol Wilson, CEO and Fellow of the ILM, Association for Coaching, and Professional Speaking Association

 James has a BA (Hons) in Arabic and French and an MSc in Sports and Exercise Science (majoring in Sports Psychology).
 He is the author of Seven for a Secret (Fisher King 2007), a comforting coaching perspective for bereaved children aged 10 to 110, and Kid Pro Quo Essential Parent-Coaching Skills for Growing Confident, Cheerful Children (Fisher King 2013).

 James is committed to the work of Amnesty International and speaks regularly in schools and colleges around the UK on its behalf.
-He also holds the voluntary position of Head of Training with charity The Ministry of Entrepreneurship where he develops the training team and delivers coaching skills programmes to young people who have had challenging lives.
+He also holds the voluntary position of Head of Training with charity The MOE Foundation, where he develops the training team and delivers coaching skills programmes to young people who have had challenging lives.

 Tracey Woodcock, Operations Manager